andystewart999/ha-light-transition/README.md

 Once the transition is complete or is cancelled, the original message will be sent through the first output.

-When adding this node to your flow you must also add an `api_call_service` node to the second output, with the specific configuration detailed below.
+When adding this node to your flow you must also add a `call service` node to the second output, with the specific configuration detailed below.

 # Input Message to start a transition